khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - how can we use software tools to create assets e.g. audio-video content to help disseminate information via our online identities more effectively?
 - how can we apply critical thinking regarding the information we consume and produce?
 - why should we produce information and whom should we address with this information i.e. who is our target audience?
+- what is the change we would like to see in the world and how can we use our resident identities on the Web to support this change?

 The module introduces primarily free and cross-platform software and where possible highlights their advantages and disadvantages to paid software.
 As the module in 2021 is run in labs equipped with Windows PCs, I will demonstrate software in the workshops and screencasts using Windows 10 operating system (OS).
 (However, as the OS I primarily use is macOS, if desired, I can demonstrate on macOS as well.)

-After this more practical Autumn term module, lecturers from different disciplines across the university will lead a series of weekly lectures during the Spring term, which will combine theoretical questions with real-life scenarios to explore issues such as hacking, social media, ethics, digital crime, video games and interactive technologies.
+After this more practical Autumn term module, lecturers from different disciplines across the university will lead a series of weekly lectures during the Spring term (CS220 SP), which will combine theoretical questions with real-life scenarios to explore issues such as hacking, social media, ethics, digital crime, video games and interactive technologies.
 These sessions are devised to help students gain a broad awareness of, and to think critically about, the ways that digital technologies are reshaping contemporary societies.
 For more information about these lectures please contact Dr Di Franco.

 ### How much theory will we cover in this Authm module?
 **In week 2:**